We can start defining the receiving systems request using the Receiving System API specification.

 Change Request To

-- Pass Source Request: This will do a pass through of the incoming API request payload.
+- Pass Source Request: Passes through the incoming API request payload.

 Authentication